khanalgaurav/khanalgaurav/README.md

 - 👋 Hi, I’m @khanalgaurav
-- 👀 I’m interested in ...nothing for now
+- 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ... hehe
+- 🌱 I’m currently learning ...
+Frontend Development
-- 💞️ I’m looking to collaborate on ... adult industry like web development
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just take a taxi
+- 📫 How to reach me ...

 <!---
 khanalgaurav/khanalgaurav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.